-I’ve never actually marketed myself as being a specialist for weddings of different nationalities/cultures, but it’s amazing at how often I do get booked for weddings where one or both partners is from another country.
+I’ve never marketed myself as being a specialist for weddings of different nationalities/cultures, but it’s amazing at how often I get booked for weddings where one or both partners is from another country.

-I must admit that I do love doing these type of weddings as they’re a real challenge, especially when very few of the family or guests are from the UK, because then most of the music that’s played at a typical UK wedding is out of the window! and you really have to think about what to play to keep the dance floor full.
+I must admit that I love doing these type of weddings as they’re a real challenge, especially when very few of the family or guests are from the UK, because then most of the music that’s played at a typical UK wedding is out of the window!
+And you really have to think about what to play to keep the dance floor full.

 This is also the advantage of having a digital music collection.
-I always have 50,000+ tracks at any event I’m at (including much of this international music), and so if I find that there are some people attending from a country which I have some music from, I can give them a huge surprise!
+I always have 50,000+ tracks at any event I’m at (including much of this international music), and so if there are some people attending from a country which I have some music from, I can give them a huge surprise!

-I also often get booked to do mixed race weddings where one partner is black and one white, and it’s only after we’ve met that they’ve found out that I have a huge collection of Reggae, Soca, Soul etc.
+I also often get booked to do mixed race weddings where one partner is black and one white, and it’s only after we’ve met that they’ve found out that I have a huge collection of Reggae, Soca, Soul, etc.

 That being said, still, most weddings that I perform at are all British affairs.